aelzenaar/ncea-notes/unibooks.md

 # Mathematics Book List

-This list is an effort to make a list similar to the [Chicago undergrad bibliography](https://www.ocf.berkeley.edu/~abhishek/chicmath.htm), but tailored more towards the UoA curriculum.
+This list is an effort to make a list similar and supplementary to the [Chicago undergrad bibliography](https://www.ocf.berkeley.edu/~abhishek/chicmath.htm), but with a less useful organisational structure based vaguely on the University of Auckland mathematics courses.
 Library call numbers listed in brackets after review; (*) denotes a book that the library does not own.

 To do: reorganise because MATHS 150 no longer exists and a lot of the stuff in MATHS 255 could be moved into MATHS 315, maybe.
 Also, there's a lot of stuff under 353, and that course hasn't run at all since I've been at Auckland.
 No better place to put it, though...